AliceO2Group/Monitoring/README.md

    + `send(T value, std::string name)`
    + `sendTagged(T value, std::string name, std::vector<Tag>&& tags)`
    + `sendTimed(T value, std::string name, std::chrono::time_point<std::chrono::system_clock>& timestamp)`
+3. Sending multiple metrics (only InfluxDB and Zabbix are supported, other backends fallback into sending metrics one by one)
+   + `void send(std::string name, std::vector<Metric>&& metrics)`

 ## Derived metrics
 The module can calculate derived metrics.
 To do so, use `addDerivedMetric(std::string name, DerivedMetricMode mode)` with one of two available modes: